 Dia is another wonderful diagramming tool to help you draw diagrams and flowcharts.

-Skencil is a vector drawing application that’s great for illustrations and diagrams.
+Skencil is a vector drawing open source website design tool that’s great for illustrations and diagrams.
 You can save your compositions in EPS format – a format recognized by most vector-editing applications.

 OpenOffice Draw is a simple yet powerful drawing/diagramming utility that’s part of OpenOffice software suite.